 Vulnerabilities could result from single sources of supply with no viable or geographical alternatives.
 This vulnerability may need to be addressed with that the supplier through changed contractual terms or through on the ground collaboration to enhance resilience.

-However, in other instances there is clear opportunity to implement dual-supply, whereby multiple suppliers provide the same service, providing resilience in times of stress.
+However, in other instances there is a clear opportunity to implement dual-supply, whereby multiple suppliers provide the same service, providing resilience in times of stress.
 This is the antithesis of the trend towards lean supply chains and maximising cost savings and time efficiencies.
-However, in the world of digitisation it is becoming increasingly possible to strike a balance between resilience and efficiency.
+However, in the world of digitisation, it is becoming increasingly possible to strike a balance between resilience and efficiency.

 Increased supplier engagement

 The other large shift in supplier management we have seen as a result of COVID-19 is in relation to both the way in which suppliers are assessed and the way in which they are continually engaged with.
-The breadth of assessment has evolved from perceived business critical requirements such insurance documentation and information security, to become more holistic.
+The breadth of assessment has evolved from perceived business-critical requirements such as insurance documentation and information security, to become more holistic.
 Labour practices, sustainability programmes, environmental targets and emissions are covered in both qualification assessments and ongoing management indicators for suppliers.

 In some instances, suppliers are being engaged specifically on the practices they have put in place to deal with COVID-19 impacts right now, for example how they ensure continued supply from their suppliers and protect their workers.
 Similarly, it is important to understand how their business has prepared for the future, for example with a reduced set of products and services or a more agile approach to demand.

-There is also a greater focus now on continued engagement with these suppliers, and in many ways successful engagement is the essence of a successful responsible sourcing programme.
+There is also a greater focus now on continued engagement with these suppliers, and in many ways, successful engagement is the essence of a successful responsible sourcing programme.
 Responsive and sustainable supplier relationships are increasingly based on a collaborative approach to tackling global challenges such as climate change and slavery.
 COVID-19 has, however, highlighted whether organisations have the correct processes in place for engaging with suppliers quickly in order to address external shocks.